rnov/tx-parser/readme.md

 - The address used in the example `0xdac17f958d2ee523a2206206994597c13d831ec7` belongs to USDT (Tether) and has plenty of txs each block another address that can be used is `0x28C6c06298d514Db089934071355E5743bf21d60` it belongs to binance however it has less txs per block, making easier to read the responses.
-- Left some comments in the code to explain some decisions and possible improvements.